Sound waves against binge eating: new brain zap trial launches

 Summary

-This study tests whether low-intensity focused ultrasound (LIFU) can safely calm brain areas linked to binge eating.
-Fifteen adults with moderate to severe binge eating disorder will receive the non-invasive treatment.
-Researchers will track side effects and measure changes in food cravings using diaries and rating scales.
+This early study tests whether a low-intensity focused ultrasound device can safely calm brain areas linked to food cravings in people with binge eating disorder.
+Fifteen adults with moderate to severe binge eating will receive a single session.
+The main goal is safety, but researchers will also track changes in cravings and eating habits.

 Disclaimer